liferay/liferay-mobile-sdk/README.md

 });
 ```

 If an exception occurs during the request, the `onFailure` method is called.
-It
-can be either a connection exception (e.g., a request timeout) or a
+The exception can be a connection exception (e.g., a request timeout) or a `ServerException`.
+A `ServerException` occurs when something goes wrong on the server side.
-`ServerException`.

-When a `ServerException` occurs, it's because something went wrong on the
-server side.

-The `onSuccess` and `onFailure` methods are called on the main UI thread after
+The `onSuccess` and `onFailure` methods are called on the main UI thread after the request finishes.
-the request has finished.

 ## Config

-The `Config` object allows the configuration of the following request
-properties: server URL, timeout in milliseconds, HTTP headers and a
-`Authentication` instance for handling authentication.
+The `Config` object lets you configure the following request properties: server URL, timeout (in milliseconds), HTTP headers, and an `Authentication` instance for handling authentication.

 All `Authentication` implementations are available [here](https://github.com/brunofarache/liferay-android-sdk/tree/master/src/main/java/com/liferay/mobile/sdk/auth).
-The following
-authentication mechanisms are supported: basic, digest and cookie
+The following authentication mechanisms are supported: basic, digest, and cookie authentication.
-authentication.

-`Config` objects are immutable and you can only change them by cloning an
+`Config` objects are immutable and you can only change them by cloning an instance first:
-instance first:

 ```java
 Config cloned = config.newBuilder().timeout(1000).build();
 ```

-It's possible to set a global config object.
-This way you don't need to pass a
-`config` instance every time `call.execute()` or `call.async(...)` are called.
+It's possible to set a global `Config` object.
+This way you don't need to pass a `Config` instance every time you call `call.execute()` or `call.async(...)`.

-You can set a global config instance like this:
+You can set a global `Config` instance like this:

 ```java
 Config.global(config);